 Home – Regulations – Modern Slavery Act Australia

-Global estimates of modern slavery are at 50 million, meaning nearly one in every 150 people in the world is in some form of forced labour or forced marriage.
-The International Labour Organisation estimates that in Australia there are 15,000 people in slave-like conditions.
+Global estimates of modern slavery are at nearly 50 million, meaning approximately one in every 150 people in the world is in some form of forced labour or forced marriage.
+The International Labour Organisation estimates that in Australia, there are 15,000 people in slave-like conditions.
 To address this, in 2018, Australia introduced the Modern Slavery Act 2018 (Cth) to combat modern slavery and human trafficking.
-Here we unpack what the Modern Slavery Act Australia is, who needs to report, statement requirements, quality reporting guidance, the Modern Slavery Act Review and how to comply with the Modern Slavery Act Australia.

 The Modern Slavery Act 2018 is a law in Australia that aims to combat modern slavery and human trafficking.
 The Act requires large businesses and other entities operating in Australia with a turnover of more than $100 million AUD, to report annually on the actions they have taken to address modern slavery risks in their operations and supply chains.
 The Act is intended to increase transparency and accountability in relation to modern slavery risks, and to encourage businesses to take action to address these risks and protect workers in their operations and supply chains.